For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Want to know how to be better with money?
 Start by avoiding these common financial mistakes.

-It all comes down to getting into good money-saving habits that, over time, will (hopefully) turn into a nice stash of savings in your bank account.
+Improving your money-management skills comes down to getting into good habits.
+Over time, these habits will (hopefully) turn into a nice stash of savings in your bank account.

-But, to get there, you need to know what the most common money mistakes are and how to avoid them so you don't end up falling at the first hurdle.
+But, to get there, you need to know the most common money mistakes and how to avoid them so you don't end up falling at the first hurdle.

 Common money mistakes